A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Introduction

 \yuxuannote{Maybe need to mentioned that the voronoi pruning allow the model to be evaluate purely on the normalized vectors, while sigir2025 paper's vectors are bounded by norm 1 instead of normalized.
 Thus, our methods can be retrieved efficiently using PLAID or other search engines, while it could be hard for sigir2025 work (Say why).
 (Currently i don't know where to put actually. )} \customnote{Y: This could maybe go in the conclusion?} \customnote{B: yes}

-Late-interaction retrieval models such as \colbert{}~\cite{khattabColBERTEfficientEffective2020a, santhanamColBERTv2EffectiveEfficient2022a} and COIL~\cite{gaoCOILRevisitExact2021} have emerged as a powerful paradigm for neural information retrieval.
-By representing documents and queries as sets of token-level embeddings and computing relevance via fine-grained token interactions, these models capture lexical and semantic matches that are often missed by single-vector encoders such as DPR~\cite{karpukhin2020dense}.
-This expressivity enables strong retrieval effectiveness while maintaining competitive latency ~\cite{santhanamPLAIDEfficientEngine2022}.
+Information retrieval has seen significant advances with the emergence of late-interaction models such as \colbert{}~\cite{khattabColBERTEfficientEffective2020a, santhanamColBERTv2EffectiveEfficient2022a} and COIL~\cite{gaoCOILRevisitExact2021}, which represent documents and queries as sets of token-level embeddings and compute relevance via fine-grained token interactions, capturing lexical and semantic matches that are often missed by single-vector encoders such as DPR~\cite{karpukhin2020dense}.
+This expressivity enables strong retrieval effectiveness while maintaining competitive latency~\cite{santhanamPLAIDEfficientEngine2022}.

 However, this performance comes at a substantial cost.
 A late-interaction model stores an embedding for every document token, resulting in indexes that are orders of magnitude larger than those of sparse or single-vector dense retrievers.
-At realistic corpus scales, this storage overhead becomes a fundamental bottleneck, limiting deployability and increasing both memory and compute costs.
+In practice, this storage overhead becomes a fundamental bottleneck for large-scale retrieval, limiting deployability and increasing both memory and compute costs.

 To reduce the index size, several works propose index compression techniques.
 For instance, \colbertvtwo~\cite{santhanamColBERTv2EffectiveEfficient2022a} leverages a linear projection to reduce the vector representation to a smaller dimension.
 Meanwhile, it also leverages the residual quantization to further reduce the storage required for each document token vector.